Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 Tongue Ulcers: Causes, Symptoms & Treatments

-Tongue ulcers, also known as mouth sores, are small but painful lesions that develop on the surface of the tongue.
-While they may seem harmless, these ulcers can interfere with eating, speaking, and oral hygiene.
+Tongue ulcers, also known as mouth sores or oral ulcers, are small but often painful lesions that develop on the surface of the tongue [1].
+While they are usually harmless, these ulcers can significantly interfere with eating, speaking, and maintaining oral hygiene.

 Types of Tongue Ulcers

-Tongue ulcers can be classified into several categories, each with its own unique causes and characteristics.
+Tongue ulcers can be broadly classified based on their origin and characteristics.
 The most common types include:

 1. Aphthous Ulcers (Canker Sores)